niphadkarneha/gatsby-blog-neha/content/blog/GoogleDataStudio/index.md

 <iframe width="500" height="250" src="https://datastudio.google.com/embed/reporting/14QFZGQDLMRHDLPFSOuYkCv8PZkYz_IE_/page/Bjz2" frameborder="0" style="border:0" allowfullscreen></iframe>

-I immediately get a visualization of traffic sources based on the Continent.
+We immediately get a visualization of traffic sources based on the Continent.

 ### Visualization 2

 1. Go to Insert, Area Chart
 2. On the right hand side, under Data.
 Change the dimension to, "Date".

-I get the, "Type of Visit" on a timeline.
-It gives me the area chart for Organic, Referral, and Direct visits to my webpage.
-It also tell me that visits to my webpage have gone up in the last 30 days.
+We get the, "Type of Visit" on a timeline.
+It gives us the area chart for Organic, Referral, and Direct visits to my webpage.
+It also tell us that visits to my webpage have gone up in the last 30 days.
 The maximum visits have been from a referral.
-If I analyze the data further, I know it is from GitHub Inc.
+If we analyze the data further, I know it is from GitHub Inc.

 <iframe width="500" height="250" src="https://datastudio.google.com/embed/reporting/1veD3rPxFAyaZG4gDU0qPizCQNGXIMnqw/page/Aiz2" frameborder="0" style="border:0" allowfullscreen></iframe>